xtofs/EDM_Structure/README.md

 The system generates several types of documentation:

 1. **Complete Documentation** (`edm_structure.md`)
-   - Full overview with table of contents
+   - Full overview of all elements and attributes
    - All attribute categories explained
    - All element groups with detailed tables
    - Summary statistics